Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 4. Senja's changelog

-Senja has one of the best examples of bringing changelogs into their product and in front of their users to boost engagement.
+Senja has one of the best examples of bringing changelogs into their product and in front of their users to boost engagement with a user friendly language and helpful annotations for broader audiences.

 The in-app popup mirrors the changelog page, so writing an update will automatically queue it in your app—no extra work needed.
 You can see a live demo of it here.